pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 ### Symbol of anything and corresponding character class

-**\*** is an allowed symbol in SMILES, it corresponds to the any atom symbol and behaves similar to the single character atom symbols of organic aliphatic and aromatic atoms:
+**\*** is an allowed symbol in SMILES, it corresponds to any (atom) symbol and behaves similar to the single character atom symbols of organic aliphatic and aromatic atoms :

 8. Single character symbol of any atom or basically **anything**:

 | \*

-Corresponding character could be designated as **w_anything**, since it could mean basically anything.
+Corresponding character could be designated as **w_any**, since it could mean basically any character or symbol.

 ### Square bracket symbols and corresponding character classes